cisagov/ScubaGear/baselines/powerbi.md

 This setting pertains to the security and development of Power BI embedded content.
-The Power BI tenant states that “for extra security, block using resource key-based authentication.”
+The Power BI tenant states “For extra security, block using resource key-based authentication.”
 This baseline statement recommends, but does not mandate, setting ResourceKey-based authentication to the blocked state.

-For streaming datasets created using the Power BI service user interface, the dataset owner receives a URL that includes a resource key.
+For streaming datasets created using the Power BI service user interface, the dataset owner receives a URL including a resource key.
 This key authorizes the requestor to push data into the dataset without using an AAD OAuth bearer token, so please keep in mind the implications of having a secret key in the URL when working with this type of dataset and method.

 This setting applies to streaming and PUSH datasets.
-If Resource Key-based authentication is blocked, users will not be allowed send data to streaming and PUSH datasets using the API with a resource key.
+If ResourceKey-based authentication is blocked, users will not be allowed to send data to streaming and PUSH datasets using the API with a Resource-Key.
 However, if developers have an approved need to leverage this feature, an exception to the policy can be investigated.